james-stoup/emacs-org-mode-tutorial/README.md

 Once you figure out what you want to do, starting thinking of the simplest way that you would like to reorganize your workflow to incorporate org mode.
 For example, don't do this:

-"what are all the steps required to interface with my email client, import my emails, tag them, create TODO's from them, and then sort them in my Agenda View&#x2026;"
+*"what are all the steps required to interface with my email client, import my emails, tag them, create TODO's from them, and then sort them in my Agenda View&#x2026;"/*

 and instead do this:

-"I want to make TODOs based on my email"
+*"I want to make TODOs based on my email"*

 Note that the second one doesn't require any fancy configuration.
 Of course, this means that there are going to be a lot of manual steps, BUT THAT IS OK!
 So in this example, imagine that you come up with the following work flow: